 I live in Connecticut where winter is still rearing its ugly head with such full force it feels like we may never see a warm sunny day.
-If you live anywhere south of here (and I hope you do!) these tips might not apply to you – you are able to walk outside without the danger of black ice and you might even have greens popping up in your garden.
-Lucky you, I can’t even see my garden for all the snow and my snow boots have replaced my sneakers as outdoor walking wear.
+If you live anywhere south of here (and I hope you do!) these tips might not apply to you – you can walk outside without the danger of black ice and you might even have greens popping up in your garden.
+Lucky you, I can’t even see my garden because of all the snow and my snow boots have replaced my sneakers as outdoor walking wear.

-We are in seasonal limbo right now with our food, which can be a bit scary if you are trying to lose weight or stay healthy.
+February and March feel like seasonal limbo with our food, which can be a bit scary if you are trying to lose weight or stay healthy.
 Rockstar meal planning is always a key to success, but if we are stuck on what to cook, we suddenly might find ourselves calling 1-800-pizza for assistance.

 So what do we do to survive the next few weeks until the warm weather inspiration comes?
 Here are three tips to get you through.

-Get Outside.
 I know it’s freezing, believe me, I know.
-And I know that I have the excuse of a very active 2 year old golden retriever who could care less about my feelings of wanting to stay inside.
+And I know that I have the excuse of a very active golden retriever who could care less about my feelings of wanting to stay inside.
 But you need to get outside, even for 30 minutes.
-You need it for your your mental well being and if you suffer from SAD (Seasonal Affective Disorder) you especially need it.
+You need it for your mental well-being and if you suffer from SAD (Seasonal Affective Disorder) you especially need it.
 Studies have shown that being outside and connecting to nature has a profound impact on stress levels.
 Stress and your increasing cortisol levels (the stress hormone) are directly linked to holding onto extra weight.
-Breathing fresh air, looking at the sky and hearing the winter birds always puts me in a better mood.
+Breathing fresh air, looking at the sky, and hearing the winter birds always puts me in a better mood.
 I wrote about stress and weight gain a while back.
 Click HERE to read that post.

-Now I would love to hear from you.
 How do you get yourself through winter?
-Are there any tips you have for managing your weight, your stress or your health in the cold months?
-Leave a comment below, I always love to keep the conversation going!
+Are there any tips you have for managing your weight, your stress, or your health in the cold months?